 We first investigate whether using a COTS 3D face modeling SDK to pose correct a 2D face image prior to matching improves the identification accuracy.
 The closed set experiments in this section consist of a gallery of 4,249 frontal LFW images and a probe set of 3,143 LFW images or 1,292 YTF videos.
-Table II (a) shows that the COTS face matcher performs better on face images that have been pose corrected using the Aureus 3D SDK.
-Matching the original gallery images to the pose corrected probe images (i.e., match score s_3) performs the best out of all the four match scores, achieving a 7.25% improvement in Rank-1 accuracy over the baseline (i.e., match score s_1).
-Furthermore, fusion of all the four scores (s_1 , s_2 , s_3 , and s_4) with the simple sum rule provides an additional 2.6% improvement at Rank-1.

-Consistent with the results for still images, match scores s_3 and $sum(s_1, s_2, s_3, s_4)$ also provide significant increases in identification accuracy over using match score s_1 alone for matching frames of a video clip.
-The mean fusion is used on scores s_1, \dots, s_4 or sum to obtain a single score between a video track probe and a gallery image.
+Table III (a) shows that the COTS face matcher performs better on face images that have been pose corrected using the Aureus 3D SDK.
+Matching the original gallery images to the pose corrected probe images (i.e., match score s_3) performs the best out of all four match scores, achieving a 7.25% improvement in Rank-1 accuracy over the baseline (i.e., match score s_1).
+Furthermore, fusion of all four scores (s_1 , s_2 , s_3 , and s_4) with the simple sum rule provides an additional 2.6% improvement at Rank-1.
+Consistent with the results for still images, match scores s_3 and $sum(s_1, s_2, s_3, s_4)$ also provide significant increases in identification accuracy over using match score s_1 alone for matching frames of a video track (Table III (b)).
+We note that s_4 likely performs lower than s_3 because the gallery images are already fairly frontal.
+If both the gallery and the probe face images are unconstrained then s_4 may perform better.